aiven/aiven-docs/docs/products/dragonfly/howto/migrate-aiven-redis-df-console.md

 :::warning
 If a validation error occurs during migration, follow the on-screen instructions to fix it.
 Rerun validation to ensure the database meets migration criteria.
-Note that the migration doesn\'t include service user accounts and commands in progress.
+Note that the migration doesn't include service user accounts and commands in progress.
 :::